alex-netkachov/pwd/pwd.core/docs/types.md

 }
 ```

-Repository paths are relative to the repository root and use forward slashes as separators.
-The root is the repository's root folder.
+Repository paths are relative to the current folder and use forward slashes as separators.
 For example, the path `folder/file.txt` refers to a file named `file.txt` in a folder named `folder` in the repository's root folder.

 Repository names can contain any character except for the forward slash.
 Repository paths are case-sensitive.
-The names `.` and `..` are considered folders (current folder and parent folder, respectively).
+The names `.` and `..` are considered folders (current folder and parent folder).